Saumya40-codes/Football_stats_data_visualization_with_python/README.md

 """
-This repository consist of the data visualization using the python I've made the two charts one plot and another scatter plot related to most international goals and most attendance in the FIFA WORLD CUP 2022 respectively
+This repository consist of the data visualization using the python I've made the three charts one plot ,another bar and scatter plot related to attendance in FIFA WC 2022 , total attendance in fifa WC since 1960 and top international goalscorers respectively

-Have added the csv file from which I have taken the data And also two image file showing the final output of both
+Have added the csv file from which I have taken the data And also three image files showing the final output of both

 I have using following libraries of python:
 -Pandas